Syntax (logic)

-The symbols, formulas, systems, theorems, proofs, and interpretations expressed in formal languages are syntactic entities whose properties may be studied without regard to any meaning they may be given, and, in fact, need not be given any.
+The symbols, formulas, systems, theorems and proofs expressed in formal languages are syntactic entities whose properties may be studied without regard to any meaning they may be given, and, in fact, need not be given any.

 Syntax is usually associated with the rules (or grammar) governing the composition of texts in a formal language that constitute the well-formed formulas of a formal system.

 In computer science, the term syntax refers to the rules governing the composition of well-formed expressions in a programming language.
 As in mathematical logic, it is independent of semantics and interpretation.

 Syntactic entities

 Symbols

 A symbol is an idea, abstraction or concept, tokens of which may be marks or a metalanguage of marks which form a particular pattern.
 Symbols of a formal language need not be symbols of anything.
 For instance there are logical constants which do not refer to any idea, but rather serve as a form of punctuation in the language (e.g. parentheses).
 A symbol or string of symbols may comprise a well-formed formula if the formulation is consistent with the formation rules of the language.
 Symbols of a formal language must be capable of being specified without any reference to any interpretation of them.